ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 adding .213.213 atleast to O(213)

 to be able to push i'O(521.213.213) to then copy over the same way.

+so then where does 3 dots come into play then?

+so with 123214.21412421.21421214.124214

+we now have two integer slots after the first so we could then stop there!

+because with two integer slots after a real number we could calculate the sides exapnsion in a riemann sum with two integers that were derived from exactly informal numbers. that means that the wrong conlcusion to make is this.

+that 5 dots are needed to do this computation,

+123214.21412421.21421214.124214.21421214.124214

+the math for 5 dots is literally the same math but only harder to do in every way possible.

+because informal numbers means we have

+123214.21412421.21/4/21/214.1/24/21/4

+this is why a 3 dot number system is more efficient to calculate than a 5 dot number system, informal numbers are necessary to understand that they are needed to solve the 5D problem in an efficient amount of time on earth (NP?)

+and maybe that might be because every dot creates another NP hardness that NP hardness is harder than the amount of time our universe would take to die. that means it's supposed to take about that long to do before it would supposedly "die". my opinion.
+5 dots means that a 12D string theory is actually the 18D string theory. we live in a 12D universe so 18D math could be a higher dimension around physics here.

+this means that the universe is 12D - in terms of string theory

 there seems to be a space between towers measuerd by the change in x which then goes to 0 at the same